zachbogart/bookdown-template/README.md

 ## Create the Book
 1. **Clone this repo**
 2. **Create your book**: create new .Rmd files for your new chapters and add content.
 3. **Check the render**: Once finished adding content, run `bookdown::render_book("index.Rmd", "all")` to render a draft of the book.
 This will appear in the newly-created `_book` folder.
-You can check its apprearance in your browser by opening one of the html files (Something like Chrome > File > Open File... > Open ~/_book/index.html).
+You can check its appearance in your browser by opening one of the html files (Something like Chrome > File > Open File... > Open ~/_book/index.html).
+4. **Update .travis.yml file**: Make sure that you update the **.travis.yml** file to be your email and username.
+Use the email related to your GitHub account; the username shouldn't matter.
-4. **Push to GitHub**: Push your work to a new repo on GitHub.
+5. **Push to GitHub**: Push your work to a new repo on GitHub.

 ## Hookup Pages/Travis
 1. **Confirm GitHub Pages Setup**: On your newly added GitHub repo, **go to Settings > Options > GitHub Pages**.
 Confirm that your site is being published using the gh-pages branch (you should see a green banner saying everything is up and running).